-- A. Resurfacing existing roadways and/or replacement in-kind of highway signals, signage, or appurtenances when approved by the owner of the transportation facility. - B. Replacement in-kind of railroad signals, crossing materials, and other railroad features or appurtenances when approved by the owner of the transportation facility. - C. Installation of utility attachments on bridges in areas with existing utility attachments.

-4.7.2 Ground Disturbing Activities

-- A. Ground disturbing activities within areas of documented previous disturbance. - B. Ground disturbing activities within non-historic and non-contributing properties or features when no vertical improvements are proposed.
-Vertical improvements may consist of, but are not limited to, buildings, structures, and other form of infrastructure with height above ground and constructed by the project. - C. Ground disturbing activities within historic and contributing properties when action is discrete (including but not limited to edges of agricultural fields, wooded areas, lawns, or curbs), where no contributing or potentially contributing buildings, structures, objects, sites, or features are present (including but not limited to slate sidewalks, hitching posts, carriage steps, mature trees, fences, retaining walls, and other landscaping dating to the historic period of 50 years or more in age).
+- A. Resurfacing existing roadways and/or replacement in-kind of highway signals, signage, or appurtenances when approved by the owner of the transportation facility. - B. Replacement in-kind of railroad signals, crossing materials, and other railroad features or appurtenances when approved by the owner of the transportation facility. - C. Installation of utility attachments on bridges in areas with existing utility attachments. - 4.7.2 Ground Disturbing Activities - A. Ground disturbing activities withing areas of documented previous disturbance. - B. Ground disturbing activities within non-historic and non-contributing properties or features when no vertical improvements are proposed.
+Vertical improvements may consist of, but are not limited to, buildings, structures, and other forms of infrastructure with height above ground and constructed by the project.